crossclassify/xc-sdk-ios/README.md

 **Specify Tracked Form Fields**

 For a text field (e.g. email), change the `TextField` struct to `TrackedTextField`.
-Also, you have to specify the id, content tracking status:
+Also, you have to specify the id and content tracking status:

 ```swift
 TrackedTextField("AS_IS",       // leave this parameter with no change